meithecatte/compilercrim.es/content/bootstrap/miniforth/index.md

 that it seems remotely within the reach of code golf.
 This is largely thanks to Ilya Kurdyukov's help — without it, I wouldn't have been able to fit `s:` in.

 I've found an old PC I can use for my experiments.
-It boots Miniforth just fine:
+It boots Miniforth just fine, so I'll be using it from now on.[^future]

 ![A photo of the corner of a monitor.
 We see the calculation "6969 4242 100 + + u-dot", which results in "ACAB".
 Then the "1 load" command is issued, to which the system describes "Hello, world!"](./hardware.jpg)

-I will be documenting my journey of building upon Miniforth in future posts on this blog.
-If that sounds like your cup of tea (and it probably does if you've read this far), consider subscribing to the RSS feed or [following me on Twitter][twitter-me] to get notified about new posts.
-Also, if you feel like this work is worth a dollar or two, [I accept tips][tipjar]&nbsp;:slightly_smiling_face:
+If you'd like to see how to bootstrap on top of Miniforth's minimal set of primitives, see the [next post in this series][next].

+{{ get_notified() }}

 ---